 Thanks for reading this tutorial.
 It may take a few times of going through it to become more comfortable with everything mentioned here.
 The Cornsnake Morph Guide offers another short presentation of genetics, along with plenty of other information about morphology.
 My other book Genetics For Herpers goes through all of the concepts with many illustrations, and also shows where these types of things apply.
-You can order either or both from this site or either book's site.
+They are all now free to download in PDF format!

 If you have comments regarding the accuracy of anything, or a certain area in the tutorial where it seemed to suddenly jump way too far ahead and you got lost, I'd appreciate any feedback.
 Email any comments to email@example.com

 A-what-istic??? - a very quick & easy explanation of the names given to color mutations.

 VMS Herp Learning Center - This site has a very nice "Learning Center" that walks through some neat genetics stuff, and has interesting in-depth info on the nature of color mutations.
 Go see for yourself.